bibbox/bibbox-documentation/docs/app-creators-manual_v4.md

 Icon of the App in the application store und in the application dashboard.
 Please use a square format, e.g. 512x512 pixeland PNG with a transparency channel.

-### images

-Directory containing all docker images used in the docker-compose.yml.template (apart from offcial docker images).
-For each docker image a sub directory containing the Dockerfile and configs has the created.
-In the BIBBOX dockerhub these files are used to build the docker images.
-Please note, that for versioned Apps both in the dockerhub and in the docker-compose.yml.template version tags has to be used.

 ## Versioning